vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - a restrictive ***deny all SPF*** record ```v=spf1 -all```
 - a ***reject DMARC*** record: ```v=DMARC1; p=reject;```

-Bad actors will actively look for unused domains to exploit.
+This protects all of your domains from phishers and spammers, as bad actors will actively look for unused domains to exploit.

 ---